cwt/ananta/CONTRIBUTING.md

 ## Code of Conduct

 Be respectful and inclusive in all interactions.
-We follow a standard open-source code of conduct, ensuring a welcoming environment for all contributors.
+We follow a [simplified open-source code of conduct](CODE_OF_CONDUCT.md), ensuring a welcoming environment for all contributors.

 ## Questions?